You think it’s easy to set a healthy balance between dating & God?

 It’s a crazy series of events: You like a guy.
 You like hanging out with guy.
 You make time to hang out with guy.
 You forget about everyone else.

-Meanwhile, everything else that you used to do during your single days are slowly being neglected without a second thought.
+Meanwhile, everything else that you used to do during your single days is slowly being neglected without a second thought.

 And sure, you don’t mean for that to happen intentionally… but it’s happening.